Cleancoindev2/fluidity-tap-scripts/README.md

 ./bin/deploy-spell
 ```
 Step 4.
-Mint tokens for FluidityTapToken by ETH_FROM
+Mint tokens for FluidityTapToken for the primary account

 ```bash
 ./bin/mint-fluidity-tap